DavidLevy310/NFLAssetAllocation/README.md

 # NFLAssetAllocation
-An Exploration of NFL Team's Asset Allocation by Position and its Impact on Performance
+An Exploration of NFL Team's Salary Cap Allocation by Position and its Impact on Performance (2013-2018)